-- Refrigerate only if fully ripened. - Store at room temperature to help ripen. - Best eaten at room temperature. - Great sliced fresh in salads or on sandwiches, cooked in sauces or juiced along with other raw vegetables. - Green/unripe tomatoes are great lightly breaded and fried. - Begin harvesting roots when turnips are about 3" across. - Greens can be picked individually or you can pull up the whole plant. - Refrigerate.
+- Refrigerate only if fully ripened. - Store at room temperature to help ripen. - Best eaten at room temperature. - Great sliced fresh in salads or on sandwiches, cooked in sauces or juiced along with other raw vegetables. - Green/unripe tomatoes are great lightly breaded and fried. - Refrigerate.
 Best if used within 1-2 weeks. - Wash well and peel. - Greens: Eat raw in salads or cook in stir-fries. - Roots: Excellent for storing, canning or freezing and can be eaten raw or cooked. - Slice or cube and cook in a small amount of water for 10-20 minutes.